NAFTeam/NAFF/docs/src/Guides/7 Advanced Scale Usage.md

 ## Check This Out

-It would be cool the check some condition before invoking a command, wouldn't it.
+It would be cool the check some condition before invoking a command, wouldn't it?
 You are in luck, that is exactly what checks are for.

 Checks prohibit the interaction from running if they return `False`.

 You can add your own check to your scale.
-In this example, we only want user whose name starts with "a" to run any command from this scale.
+In this example, we only want a user whose name starts with "a" to run any command from this scale.
 ```python
 class MyScale(Scale):
     def __init__(self, client: Snake):